 Semi-Automatic Pistol Shooters: Will unload by removing the magazine, extracting any live rounds from the chamber, locking the slide to the rear and visually verifying that the chamber and magazine well are empty.
 The magazine and any live rounds will be held out for inspection by the Line Officer and the pistol held muzzle down range in a position so that the Line Officer can clearly verify that the pistol is unloaded.
 Rounds Not Fired: It is the competitor's duty to report any rounds not fired.
 Line Officers will report any rounds that were not fired by a competitor to a Tournament Official and note the unfired rounds in the scoring box on the target.

-b.
-HOLSTER: Once the Line Officer has verified the handgun is unloaded they will give the command of "HOLSTER".
+verified the handgun is unloaded they will give the command of "HOLSTER".
 Revolver shooters will close the empty cylinder and secure the revolver in the holster.
 Semi-Automatic Pistol shooters will release the slide on an empty chamber and secure the pistol in the holster.

-After Line Officers check their assigned competitors, they will signal the Block Officer or Range Officer that their portion of the firing line is clear, meaning that the competitor's handguns are unloaded and holstered and ready for the next command.
+After Line Officers check their assigned competitors, they will signal the Block Officer or Range Officer that their portion.